Skip to main content

 The latest recipes, tips, and tricks, plus behind-the-scenes stories from the Cook's Illustrated team.

-Before roasting, we massage the chicken’s skin with a rub containing salt and baking powder, then allow it to air-dry in the fridge.
+Before roasting, we massage the chicken’s skin with a rub containing 1 tablespoon kosher salt, 1 teaspoon baking powder, and ½ teaspoon black pepper, then allow it to air-dry in the fridge.

 Both substances pull moisture out of the skin.
 But baking powder has additional powers.
 It prods some of the skin’s proteins and fat to break down, which, combined with its alkalinity, accelerates the Maillard reaction, for skin that browns and crisps more quickly.
 And—with the same type of chemical reaction that makes baked goods rise—baking powder reacts during an overnight rub to generate tiny carbon dioxide bubbles that make the skin more porous and even crisper after it cooks.

-Create Lots of Channels for Juices and Fat to Escape
+3. Create Multiple Channels for Juices and Fat to Escape

 Chicken isn’t the only kind of bird that can benefit from these tricks.
 We also apply them to our Easier Roast Turkey.